aframevr-userland/aframe-cli/README.md

     npm link
     ```

+2. Edit the metadata in the `templates/index.json`, adding a new object to the `templates` array.
+The only required keys are `alias`, `url`, and `title`.

-2. Create a new directory in the `templates/` directory, by copying over the contents of the default template:
+3. Create a new directory in the `templates/` directory, by copying over the contents of the default template:

     ```sh
     mkdir -p templates/aframe-new-example-template/
     cp -r templates/aframe-default-template/{.gitignore,app,package.json} templates/aframe-new-example-template/.
     ```

-3. Create a git repository for the new directory created (e.g., `templates/aframe-new-example-template/`):
+4. Create a git repository for the new directory created (e.g., `templates/aframe-new-example-template/`):

     ```sh
     export TEMPLATE_NAME=aframe-new-example-template